Overview

 Create binder device file for Linux

 After the binder configuration of the Linux kernel is complete, a binder device file must be created.
-Install rsbinder-tools and run to create a binder device.

 $ cargo install rsbinder-tools